gioppy/Switcher/README.md

 <pre>
   jQuery('.switcher-container').switcher();
 </pre>
-<p>The plugin accept only one options, if you wanto the follow the links inside the dropdown instead of close and make something via javascript:</p>
+<p>The plugin accept only one options, if you want to follow the links inside the dropdown instead of close and make something via javascript:</p>
 <pre>
   jQuery('.switcher-container').switcher({follow:true});
 </pre>